 A number of global companies that are already making the transition away from HFCs report significant gains in energy efficiency.
 For example, the Coca-Cola Company and PepsiCo have reported energy efficiency gains of up to 47% in their new CO2 and hydrocarbon-based refrigeration equipment over baseline HFC models.
-51 Global supermarket chains Tesco and Unilever both report a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.
-52
+Global supermarket chain Tesco and international consumer goods company Unilever both reported a 10% gain from new hydrocarbon-based commercial refrigeration equipment and freezer cabinets over HFC-models.

-Recent calculations by scientists at Lawrence Berkeley National Laboratory confirm that in the room air conditioning sector improving efficiency could avoid ~25 Gt of CO2 emissions in 2030, ~33 Gt in 2040, and ~40 Gt in 2050, for cumulative mitigation up to ~98 Gt.53 Room air conditioning is an important target for efficiency programs due to rapidly expanding consumer cooling markets in emerging economies; an additional 700 million units will be added to the global stock of air conditioners by 2030.54 The market for room air conditioning is growing 10-15% per year in many emerging economies, including India, China, and Brazil, and straining often weak grids.55 Ownership of room air conditioners in India, for example, is projected to increase to 73% in 2030 from 30% in 2020.56 Air conditioning accounts for a significant percentage of peak energy load in hot climates, such as Delhi, India, where it represents 40-60% of peak electricity demand.57
+Recent calculations by scientists at Lawrence Berkeley National Laboratory confirm that, in the room air conditioning sector, improving efficiency could avoid ~25 Gt of CO2 emissions in 2030, ~33 Gt in 2040, and ~40 Gt in 2050, for cumulative mitigation up to ~98 Gt.
+Room air conditioning is an important target for efficiency programs due to rapidly expanding consumer cooling markets in emerging economies; an additional 700 million units will be added to the global stock of air conditioners by 2030.
+The market for room air conditioning is growing 10-15% per year in many emerging economies, including India, China, and Brazil, and straining often weak grids.
+Ownership of room air conditioners in India, for example, is projected to increase to 73% in 2030 from 30% in 2020.
+Air conditioning accounts for a significant percentage of peak energy load in hot climates, such as Delhi, India, where it represents 40-60% of peak electricity demand.

-According to Lawrence Berkeley National Laboratory, a combined transition to low-GWP refrigerants and higher efficiency in the room air conditioning sector could produce energy savings in peak demand equal to 544-1,270 gigawatts (GW) of electricity by 2050.58 This would avoid (or free up for other uses) an amount of electricity equal to the production of between 680 and 1,587 medium-sized peak-load coal power plants by 2030, and between 1,090 and 2,540 by 2050.59 Over the next 15 years, the potential energy savings in India alone from improving the energy efficiency of room air conditioning is the equivalent of up to 142 new medium-sized (500 MW) coal power plants.60 Other countries would also see significant energy savings.
-See Table 1.
-These efficiency gains also would lower the cost of operating the air conditioning, ease pressure on overloaded electricity grids, and save consumers money.61
+According to Lawrence Berkeley National Laboratory, a combined transition to low-GWP refrigerants and higher efficiency in the room air conditioning sector could produce energy savings in peak demand equal to 544-1,270 gigawatts (GW) of electricity by 2050.65 This would avoid (or free up for other uses) an amount of electricity equal to the production of between 680 and 1,587 medium-sized peak-load coal power plants by 2030, and between 1,090 and 2,540 by 2050.
+66 Over the next 15 years, the potential energy savings in India alone from improving the energy efficiency of room air conditioning is the equivalent of up to 142 new medium-sized (500 MW) coal power plants.
+67 Other countries would also see significant energy savings.
+See Table 2.
+These efficiency gains also would lower the cost of operating the air conditioning, ease pressure on overloaded electricity grids, and save consumers money.
+68

-Table 1: 500-megawatt power plants avoided by 2030 and 2050 from combined transition for split room air conditioners62
+Table 2: 500-megawatt power plants avoided by 2030 and 2050 from efficiency improvement and low-GWP refrigerant transition in split room air conditioners69